microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-eclipse-managingconnections.md

 ## Creating a new Microclimate project

+In Microclimate Version 19.05 and later, you can create new Microclimate projects from within Eclipse:

+1. Right-click the connection in the **Microclimate Explorer** view and select **New Project**.
+2. Enter a unique name for the project and select a template from the list.
+3. By default the project is imported into the Eclipse workspace after it is created.
+If you don't want to import the project, you can clear the **Import project after it is created** check box.
+4. Click **Finish** to create your project.

+## Creating a new Microclimate project from the Microclimate UI

-You can open the Microclimate UI for a connection directly on the new project page:
+In Microclimate Version 19.02 and earlier, you can open the Microclimate UI for a connection directly on the new project page:

 1. Right-click the connection in the **Microclimate Explorer** view and select **Open New Project Page**.
 For versions earlier than 19.01, select **Create New Project**.
 2. If the browser does not support the Microclimate content, change the default browser.
 Go to **Window**>**Web Browser** and select from the list of available browsers.
 Repeat the previous step.